coffeebeats/gdenv/README.md

 However, to simplify use of `gdenv` when _Mono_ builds are desired, the following environment variable can be set to have `gdenv` default to using _Mono_ builds _when the version label is omitted_.
 A non-_Mono_ build can then be specified by passing a version label of `stable` without the `_mono` suffix.

 - `GDENV_DEFAULT_MONO` - set to `1` to have `gdenv` interpret missing version labels as `stable_mono` instead of `stable`

+### **Updating `gdenv`**

+`gdenv` can update itself with `gdenv update`; see [Updating](./docs/installation.md#updating) for details.
+The following environment variables control its behavior:

+- `GDENV_NO_UPDATE_NOTIFIER` - set to `1` to disable the periodic check for new versions entirely
+- `GDENV_AUTO_UPDATE` - set to `1` to install new versions automatically, rather than printing a notice

+> ❕ **NOTE:** The version check runs at most once every 24 hours, and is skipped when output is not an interactive terminal or when `$CI` is set - so it never runs in CI.
+Because `GDENV_AUTO_UPDATE` builds on that same check, it likewise only applies to interactive use.
+An update is only ever applied *after* the current command has finished, and never when that command failed.

 ## **Development**